rajkovukovic/tfux/README.md

   -h, --help             display help for command
 ```

-**Vatra** use `~/.vatra/lib` for libraries installed with -g options, and `~/.vatra/repository` as temporary jinni repository.
+**firex** use `~/.firex/lib` for libraries installed with -g options, and `~/.firex/repository` as temporary jinni repository.
 You can use --zip-path option to provide different jinni repository path.
 If you want to prepare repository in maven format, provide path with --mvn option.

 ## Uninstall dependencies

 Use uninstall command to remove dependencies from project.
 Eg.:

-`vatra uninstall libName1 libName2 libName3`
+`firex uninstall libName1 libName2 libName3`

 ```
-Usage: vatra uninstall|u [options] [names...]
+Usage: firex uninstall|u [options] [names...]

 Uninstall packages